CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Duration*: 2 minutes and 26 seconds to 6 minutes and 12 seconds, plus 29 seconds to 1 minute and 50 seconds per power level<br />
 *Stamina Cost*: 10000, minus 150 per level to a minimum of 6500<br />
 *Channeling Time*: 10 seconds<br />
 *Effects*: Use up the psion's bodily reserves to speed healing to a preternatural rate.
-Every 30 seconds, the psion heals one hit point to every body part, but whenever a healing tick occurs, the psion loses between 50 and 250 kCal, 50 to 200 units of iron, 100 to 200 units of calcium, 20 to 80 units of vitamin C, and gains 2 to 10 points of fatigue.<br />
+Every 30 seconds, the psion heals one hit point to every body part, but whenever a healing tick occurs, the psion loses between 50 and 250 kCal, 50 to 200 units of iron, 100 to 200 units of calcium, 20 to 80 units of vitamin C, and gains 2 to 10 points of sleepiness.<br />
 *Prerequisites*: Healthy Glow 14 *or* Revitalizing Meditation 9, Damage Balancing 10 *or* Detoxification 7 *or* Blood Purge 5<br />

 ## Accelerated Resuscitation